arrno/pipevine/readme.md

 ### Stages

-Stages are the building blocks of pypline pipelines.
+Stages are the building blocks of pipelines.
 Each stage processes data through one or more worker functions with configurable concurrency and error handling.

 All stage functions must conform to the **WorkerHandler protocol**, which requires two arguments:

--   `item`: The data item to process
+-   `item`: The data to process
 -   `state`: A `WorkerState` instance for maintaining persistent state across handler calls

 ### WorkerState